Articles and Q&A about LED promotional trucks

 Take a good look at the photos and especially the video clips on this web site.
 You’ll notice that almost all of the photos are taken on fully sunny days.
 This is intentional, to demonstrate the visibility of the Spark LED display systems.

-What does "6mm or 4.8mm LED" mean?
+What does "P2.9 or P6" mean?
 Is a bigger or smaller number better?

-Spark only manufactures displays with a pixel pitch of 3.9mm.
+In the fall of 2024, Spark introduced it’s new LED displays with a pixel pitch of 2.9mm.
 It’s the highest resolution available on any LED videotruck you can buy.

 The smaller number refers to higher resolution LED screens with more detail.
 The number actually refers to the distance or “pitch” between the centers of each pixel on the screen.
-For example, a P3.9 display has thousands of LED pixels, each located 3.9mm from the adjacent pixel.
+For example, some Spark P2.9 displays have over one-million LED pixels.

 Roadside billboards and stadium screens often use 20mm LED technology because of the lengthy viewing distance between the display and the viewers.
 Viewed from the length of a football field, the 20mm or 16mm LED screens look like a big TV, but if you were to stand ten feet away you’d notice that each dot on the screen is as large as your thumb.
 On a 20mm screen, pixels are separated from each other by almost an inch.